cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 There have not been many studies that deal specifically with estimating the electricity impact of exchanging data across data-centers.
 Most studies focus on estimating the impact of end-user traffic from the data center to the mobile phone; integrating the scope of the core network (what we are interested in), the local access to internet (optical fiber, copper, or 3G/4G/5G) and eventually the connection to the phone (WiFi or 4G).

 On top of that, these studies use different methodologies and end up with results with orders of magnitude in differences.
-See appendix III below for a summary of the most recent studies.
+See appendix IV below for a summary of the most recent studies.
 Note that it is very hard to find recent studies that provide an estimation for optical fiber networks, the scope we are interested in.

 ##### Chosen coefficient